h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 We reiterate that the decision to support (or not) any authentication method is entirely site local, and is not a requirement of this specification.
 This specification does not not modify the content or meaning of any RADIUS attribute other than Message-Authenticator (and similar attributes), and the only change to the Message-Authenticator attribute is that is no longer used.

 Unless otherwise described in this document, all RADIUS requirements apply to this extension.
 That is, this specification defines a transport profile for RADIUS.
 It is not an entirely new protocol, and it defines only minor changes to the existing RADIUS protocol.
 It does not change the RADIUS packet format, attribute format, etc.  This specification is compatible with all RADIUS attributes, past, present, and future.

+This specification is compatible with existing implementations of RADIUS/TLS and RADIUS/DTLS.
+There is no need to define an ALPN name for those protocols, as implementations can simply not send an ALPN name when those protocols are used.
+Backwards compatibility with existing implementations is both required, and assumed.

+This specification is compatible with all past and future RADIUS specifications.
+There is no need for any RADIUS specification to mention this transport profile by name, or to make provisions for this specification.
+This specification instead defines how to transform RADIUS into RADIUS/1.1.

-In short, it simply removes the need to use MD5 when signing packets, or obfuscating certain attributes.
+In short, when negotiated on a connection, this specification permits implementations to avoid MD5 when signing packets, or obfuscating certain attributes.

 # Terminology